 What do I want to do when I grow up (no matter what age I am)?

-Information for planning and goal setting guidance
+Career information for planning & goal setting guidance

 - O*NET database, Information on hundreds of standardized and occupation-specific descriptors.
 Information from this database forms O*NET Online, an interactive application for exploring and searching occupations.
 The database also provides tools for workers and students looking to find or change careers.

 - Occupational Outlook Handbook Research current information on career fields.

 - Academic Invest Figure out not only what you can do with your degree, but explore hundreds of career options, search for current jobs in your chosen career field, and even find scholarships related to your major.

 - Virginia job outlook, average salaries and career information

 - https://www.collegedegreesonline.com/highest-paid-careers – “The Top 10 Highest Paid Careers”